Post-payment review process overview

-Humana (or its designee) conducts postpayment reviews of healthcare professionals’ records related to services rendered to Humana members.
-During such reviews, the healthcare professional is asked to allow Humana access to the medical record and billing documents that support the charges billed.
+Humana (or its designee) conducts post-payment reviews of healthcare providers’ records related to services rendered to Humana members.
+During such reviews, the healthcare provider is asked to allow Humana access to the medical record and billing documents that support the charges billed.

 - Centers for Medicare & Medicaid Services (CMS) guidelines as stated in Medicare manuals

 - Medicare Local Coverage Determinations and National Coverage Determinations

 - All Humana policies, including medical coverage policies, Humana provider manuals, claims payment policies, Humana PPI Department policies published on Humana.com and code-editing policies

 - National Uniform Billing Guidelines from the National Uniform Billing Committee